kubearc/linux-practice/chapter18/exam1.md

-# RHCSA Practical Test – 2 Nodes
+# Linux Practical Test – 2 Nodes
-## Kubearc Academy

 ---

 # Exam Instructions

-- Total Time: 3 Hours
-- Total Marks: 100
+- Total Time: 3 Hours | Total Marks: 100
 - Do not copy from other students
 - Verify every task before submission
 - Reboot system only if required